JSONDR/flipping_trader/README.md

 			1 -> January, 2 -> Feburary, ..., 12 -> December

+The data contained in the BTC_2020_data folder was collected using the python-binance Python module.
 More information about python-binance can be found here: https://python-binance.readthedocs.io/en/latest/